-From April 2015, we are changing the way we plan and deliver health and social care services for the citizens of Glasgow City.
+From April 2015, the way we plan and deliver health and social care services for the citizens of Glasgow City changed.
 This will be done jointly by Glasgow City Council and NHS Greater Glasgow and Clyde (NHSGGC) within a new construct called the Glasgow City Health and Social Care Partnership.

-You can find out more about the background to integration and access our meeting papers below.
+You can find out more about the background to integration and access our meeting papers on our Partnership website.

 The Public Bodies (Joint Working) (Scotland) Act 2014 received Royal Assent, completing the process of legislation through Parliament, on 1 April 2014.

 The Act aims to support improvement in the quality and consistency of services through the integration of health and social care.
 The Act states that Health Boards and Local Authorities should, as a minimum, integrate services for adults and that partners can integrate other health and social care services (such as children's services) should they wish.